Gothic-Modding-Community/gmc/docs/blog/posts/community-news/welcome.md

 ---
 # Introducing Community Posts

-> Made possible thanks to the built-in Blog plugin of Material for MkDocs.
+> Enabled by the built-in Blog plugin of Material for MkDocs.
 > [![Material for MkDocs][badge]{: .gmc-default-img}][mkdocs-material]

-This is a blog-like section of GMC, where users can post their tutorials, guides, analytical articles, useful snippets, promote their modding tools etc.
+Welcome to the new blog section of the GMC, where users can share tutorials, guides, analytical articles, useful snippets, promote their modding tools, and more.

-Basically this should allow for more flexibility when it comes to content creation on the website.
+This addition brings greater flexibility to content creation on our website.

 <!-- more -->